 Historically, cash bonuses for executives were primarily earned through performance-based incentive bonus awards and, to a lesser extent, discretionary bonus awards.
-However, in fiscal 2008, the Company switched to primarily a discretionary bonus program and in fiscal 2009 the Company's bonus program was entirely discretionary.
+However, in fiscal 2009 the Company's bonus program was entirely discretionary.
 In determining to switch from a fixed bonus award program to a discretionary bonus program, the Committee considered the fact that due to difficult conditions in the industry and, more recently, in the economy as a whole, no performance bonuses had been earned by the named executives in the last three years.
 Accordingly, the Committee decided to retain flexibility to grant rewards based on its evaluation of the executives' performance in meeting key company goals, e.g., generating positive operating cash flow.
 Although the Company continued to incur losses in fiscal 2009, management was successful in helping the Company achieve its goal of generating positive operating cash flow.
 In light of this achievement, the Committee decided to reward certain key members of management with modest bonuses in the amount of \$3,000 to \$5,000 each.
-In fiscal 2010, the Committee relied primarily upon performance-based, bonus awards to provide the executives with short-term incentives; however, one executive received a modest discretionary bonus.
+In fiscal 2010, the Committee relied primarily upon performance-based, bonus awards to provide the executives with short-term incentives.
+Although industry and general economic conditions remained challenging, the Committee believed that the Company's financial condition was stabilizing to the point that performance-based awards focusing on profitability and growth were appropriate.
+In fiscal 2011, all bonus awards to named executives were performance based.